SquadcastHub/squadcasthub.github.io/pages/mydoc/elastic.md

 **NOTE**
 * Just like watch for elastic cluster health, we can setup watch for other elastic metrics as well.

-* We have tried to do de-duping in squadcast end so that multiple triggers for the same incident would only create a single event in squadcast dashboard.
+* We have tried to do deduplication in Squadcast so that multiple triggers for the same incident would only create a single event in Squadcast dashboard.
 Still, try to configure watcher from your end to ensure minimal noise.